phpmd/phpmd/src/site/rst/documentation/ant-task.rst

       </phpmd>
   </target>

-Post processing the report file with XSLT
+Postprocessing the report file with XSLT
 =========================================

 There are several XSLT scripts which can be used to transform the XML